-Ankylosing spondylitis The recommended dose is 60 mg once a day, increased to a maximum of

-Acute pain conditions

-Etoricoxib should be used only for the acute painful period.
+Ankylosing spondylitis The recommended dose is 60 mg once a day, increased to a maximum of 90 mg once a day if needed.
+Acute pain conditions Etoricoxib should be used only for the acute painful period.

-The recommended dose is 120 mg once a day which should only be used for the acute painful period, limited to a maximum of 8 days
+Gout The recommended dose is 120 mg once a day which should only be used for the acute painful period, limited to a maximum of 8 days treatment.

-The recommended dose is 90 mg once daily, limited to a maximum of 3 days treatment.
+Postoperative dental surgery pain The recommended dose is 90 mg once daily, limited to a maximum of 3 days treatment.
+People with liver problems - If you have mild liver disease, you should not take more than 60 mg a day.